-The Remuneration & Nomination Committee utilised Mercer Consulting (Australia) Pty Ltd (Mercer) in the year ended 30 June 2017.
-Mercer was paid \$18,150 for the Board and Executive remuneration consulting and this led to the Board concluding that it was reasonable to freeze executive salaries for a further year.
+The Remuneration & Nomination Committee utilised BDO Reward (WA) Pty Ltd (BDO Reward) in the year ended 30 June 2018.
+BDO Reward was paid \$32,150 to complete a Reward Strategy and Policy Framework Project for the Company.

 Relationship between remuneration and Company performance